gitlabhq/gitlabhq/doc/development/file_storage.md

 ### Using a mounted uploader

 The `ObjectStorage::Concern` will query the `model.<mount>_store` attribute to select the correct object store.
+This column must be present in the model schema.

 ```ruby
 class SongUploader < GitlabUploader